-Healthcare systems are undergoing dramatic structural changes that will impact every aspect of the way healthcare services are paid for and delivered, and the movement of care outside traditional settings is transforming medicine through connected health solutions.
+Healthcare systems are undergoing dramatic structural changes that will impact every aspect of the way healthcare services are paid for and delivered, and the movement of care outside traditional settings is transforming medicine through digital health solutions.

 The Visionary Healthcare program within Frost & Sullivan's Transformational Health practice evaluates disruptions and market evolution occurring to the means of care provision and compensation within the healthcare sector.

 Digital health leverages information technology to enable and deliver care across different settings in the care continuum to provide a digitized and connected world.
 It is a market centric to the convergence between healthcare and the information communication technology space.